-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Thursday, May 23, 2019.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Thursday, May 23, 2019.

 A confidentiality agreement between an employee and an employer must be followed exactly as it is written.
 These documents usually have very strict terms about what each party is allowed to share, so all parties must be careful about what they say regarding the business.
 These contracts also have stipulations about what will happen if the agreement is broken.